OliverLysa/observatory-data-prep/README.md

 $$

 where K(t) is the change and I(t) and O(t) are the corresponding inflows and outflows in that year, respectively.
 This net change is added to the stock level in year t-1

+Stock estimates are compared against stock estimates data published by DESNZ (largely based on survey data), sources such as Ofcom and projections undertaken as part of the Market Transformation Programme.

 5. Combines inflow, stock and outflow by UNU-KEY by year into a single dataset
 6. Exports data to CSV format